 Leaders around the world have been forced to grapple with a series of unfamiliar threats to domestic and international stability.
 From the COVID-19 pandemic to right-wing populism and escalating state-sponsored and rogue cyberattacks, the need for effective leadership at this moment is critical.
 This can only be achieved through international exchange, idea-sharing, and learning from prior successes and failures of transatlantic leadership.
 Through research, polling, and our transatlantic legislative exchange program, the Bertelsmann Foundation Fellowship (BFF), we seek to foster stronger transatlantic ties through a deeper mutual understanding.

-In Summer 2022, the Bertelsmann Foundation will host its first annual Summer Enrichment Series.
-During the months of June, July, and August, selected students and recent graduates will be invited to attend a complementary, in-person dinner each month at its office in Washington, DC.
-Students and recent graduates will have the opportunity to network and engage in fruitful discussions with members of the transatlantic community and learn about ongoing projects at the Bertelsmann Foundation.
+In Summer 2023, the Bertelsmann Foundation will host its second annual Summer Enrichment Series.
+During the months of June, July, and August, selected students and recent graduates will be invited to attend a complimentary, in-person dinner and roundtable conversation each month at its office in Washington, DC.
+This year’s thematic focus will center around the past, present, and future of the transatlantic relationship.